frittna/Crypto_Coin_Ticker/README.md

 right now: english, german, spanish (day and month names)

-SleepTimer: when holding ButtonB longer than 1,5 seconds it will start a 45 minutes timer to powerOFF the device
+SleepTimer: when holding ButtonB longer than 1,5 seconds it will start a user defined timer to powerOFF the device

 If WiFi is failing more than 2 minutes it reduces the reconnect interval and brightness level, after 10 minutes -> shutdown device